Oobnala/Gallery/README.md

 ### Search Component

 The Search Component has an input field and a search button for users to search for images from Unsplash.
-I decided to use Axios to make requests.

 - Local state